-Advisor: Patricia Atwood, 5560 Humanities Building, 263-1918.
+Advisor: Patti Atwood, 5560 Mosse Humanities Building, firstname.lastname@example.org, 608-263-1918.

-The number of students admitted to the music education program is contingent upon available space, and enrollment limits may be necessary to ensure students have reasonable and timely access to required School of Music courses.
+The number of students admitted to the Music Education program is contingent upon available space; enrollment limits may be necessary to ensure students have reasonable and timely access to required School of Music courses.

-Each student accepted into the music education certification program will enroll jointly with the School of Music (College of Letters and Science) and the School of Education.
+Each student accepted into the music education certification program will enroll jointly with the School of Music (College of Letters & Science) and the School of Education.
 Consultation with the music advisor at the outset of these programs and each semester thereafter is strongly recommended.

 - Liberal Studies and General Education Requirements